BodieCoding/databridge/examples/README.md

 ## 📝 Notes

-- **No Legacy Code**: All examples use the modern DataBridge API only
-- **Professional Quality**: Examples follow best practices for production use
 - **Error Handling**: Comprehensive exception handling and logging
 - **Documentation**: Each function is well-documented with clear purposes
 - **Modularity**: Examples are structured for easy customization and extension